Daphne Sheldrick Elephant Orphanage Tour Nairobi Day Trip

 You can visit between 1100 Hours and 1200 Hours every day and see the elephants being fed and playing.
 In addition, there is a keeper who will give a talk about the elephants, where they came from, how they are getting on, and how some of the previous orphans are progressing.

-The private session is strictly between 1500 Hours to 1600 Hours each day allowing you to see the animals in private and you will be able to interact with them.
+The private session is strictly between 1500 Hours and 1600 Hours each day, allowing you to see the animals in private and interact with them.
 This requires advance booking through African Spice Safaris.
-An adoption viewing session visit is available for foster parents between 5 pm – 6 pm.
+An adoption viewing session visit is available for foster parents between 5 pm and 6 pm.

-This is for those people directly supporting the care of the orphans, active adapters, to witness the elephants returning from the forest for their evening milk feed and bedtime.
+This is for those people directly supporting the care of the orphans, active adopters, to witness the elephants returning from the forest for their evening milk feed and bedtime.

-Sheldrick Baby Elephant Orphanage is located inside the Nairobi National Park and the drive from the city center takes approximately 45 minutes.
-The orphanage is open for only an hour daily to the public.
+Sheldrick Baby Elephant Orphanage is located inside the Nairobi National Park, and the drive from the city center takes approximately 45 minutes.
+The orphanage is open to the public for only an hour a day.
 You can get really close to the elephants.
-The orphanage also takes in rhinos and so if you are lucky you will get the chance to see a young rhino.
+The orphanage also takes in rhinos, and so if you are lucky, you will get the chance to see a young rhino.

 Note: It is not possible to make same-day bookings.
 We encourage guests to reserve their slots early, as we have limited daily capacity.
 Bookings may be made up to three months in advance of a proposed visit.
 The public visit takes place every day, except the 25th of December, from 11 a.m. to 12 noon.